rafgraph/react-interactive/README.md

 ---

-### Styling children based on interactive state
+### Using the interactive state in `children`

-React Interactive uses the children as a function pattern to pass the current interactive state to it's children.
+React Interactive uses the children as a function pattern to pass the current interactive state to its children.

 ```js
 import { Interactive } from 'react-interactive';